A-xiong/hello-world/README.md

-# hello-world
+//# hello-world
-Just learning how to use Github.
+//Just learning how to use Github.
 #include<iostream>
 using namespace std;
 int main()